Wow, that’s a loaded question. That’s why, as you may understand it’s really tough to answer but I am going to give it a shot. Here goes…

 Silver jewellery is where all the experimentation happens, it offers a wide range of designs and some really unique conceptual designer jewellery because unlike gold it’s cheaper to work with and therefore a lot of talented new designers start with this metal.

-There is also copper and bronze.
-Copper is way too soft and bronze is much heavier however silver is perfect in terms of its strength and weight combination.
+There is also copper and brass.
+Copper is way too soft and brass/bronze is much heavier however silver is perfect in terms of its strength and weight combination.
 Also brass and copper are not very malleable which means they are not suitable for intricate work.
 Whereas silver is a versatile metal that you can use to create fine details and settings.
-In addition most people are allergic to metals like copper and bronze.
-Copper and bronze jewellery is often plated but when the plating wears off that is when the after effects can start.
+In addition most people are allergic to metals like copper and brass.
+Copper and brass jewellery is often plated but when the plating wears off that is when the after effects can start.
 Whereas silver is hypoallergenic for most people when it contains no nickel.

 Gold in India is mostly bought as an investment which means designs and creativity are always secondary to the value of the metal itself.
 The more intricate the design is the more the making charge will be.
 People don’t want to pay these making charges because it does not get them any ROI therefore, the lower they are, the better it is.
 This is why most jewellers keep very basic designs which give the best value for the metal to the buyers.
 This is in complete contrast to silver jewellery where designs and creativity are paramount.